neondatabase/neon/docs/rfcs/038-aux-file-v2.md

 * Image layer creation: instead of calling `key.next()` and getting/reconstructing images for every single key, we use the vectored get API to scan all keys in the keyspace at a given LSN.
 Image layers are only created if there are too many delta layers between the latest LSN and the last image layer we generated for sparse keyspaces.

 ## Migration

+We decided not to make the new aux storage strategy (v1) compatible with the original one (v1).
+One feasible way of doing a seamless migration is to store new data in aux v2 while old data in aux v1, but this complicates file deletions.
+We want all users to start with a clean state with no aux files in the storage, and therefore, we need to do manual migrations for users using aux v1 by using the [migration script](https://github.com/neondatabase/aux_v2_migration).

 During the period of migration, we store the aux policy in the `index_part.json` file.
 When a tenant is attached with no policy set, the pageserver will scan the aux file keyspaces to identify the current aux policy being used (v1 or v2).